rehierl/node-tree-outliner/3-0-0-design-1.md

 ## Sectioning nodes, NxS

 When beginning to traverse a node tree, the set of sections is initially empty.
-Certain nodes are therfore required to declare (aka. introduce) new sections.
+Certain nodes are therefore required to declare (aka. introduce) new sections.
-This type of nodes will be referred to as "sectioning nodes".
+These type of nodes will be referred to as "sectioning nodes".

 **DEFINITION**
 Any sectioning node always declares a single new section.